Please note that the following Summer School has been postponed until further notice due to the latest development of the COVID-19 outbreak.

 Viktor Todorov (Northwestern)

-The course is intended for Ph.D. students and researchers in statistics, econometrics and finance with an introduction to Continuous-Time Finance Theory and Basic Option Pricing Techniques and High-Frequency Return Measures.
-The course assumes some familiarity with stochastic calculus and mathematical finance but is otherwise self-contained.
+The course is intended for Ph.D. students and researchers in statistics, econometrics and finance.
+The course assumes familiarity with basic regression analysis, principles of univariate and multivariate time series analysis as well as basic models of volatility but is otherwise self-contained.

 This course is open to all students and researchers who apply to attend and are admitted.
 The course will offer a limited number of course participants an opportunity to present their current research and receive feedback from the instructors and other course participants.
 Students interested in making a presentation (which is entirely optional) should indicate so on their application and submit the research paper that will form the basis of their presentation.
 Students who are selected to make a presentation will be informed at the same time as they receive their admission decisions.